maherr13/task_cy/Tasks/5. Sentimental Analysis/README.md

 ## The data:

-●	The data provided for the task 2700 rows of arabic tweets labeled pos/neg/neu We split this data to 80/20 for training and testing
+●	The data provided for the task 2700 rows of arabic tweets labeled pos/neg/neu

+We split this data to 80/20 for training and testing

-●	I used more data to enrich our data for getting better results ○	ArSaS http://lrec-conf.org/workshops/lrec2018/W30/pdf/22_W30.pdf ■	This data is nearly 20k rows and by dropping the Mixed label we get around 18k rows ○	ASTD https://github.com/mahmoudnabil/ASTD.git
+●I used more data to enrich our data for getting better results

+○	ArSaS http://lrec-conf.org/workshops/lrec2018/W30/pdf/22_W30.pdf

+		■This data is nearly 20k rows and by dropping the Mixed label we get around 18k rows

+○	ASTD https://github.com/mahmoudnabil/ASTD.git

-■	This dataset contains an Objective label and by dropping it we get NEG 1642  / NEUTRAL 805 / POS  777 around 2200l row
+		■This dataset contains an Objective label and by dropping it we get NEG 1642  / NEUTRAL 805 / POS  777 around 2200l row

 ## The tools: